 So, if you have been wondering how to install a wood mantel, you have come to the right place!

-Note that our fireplace is a masonry or brick fireplace, covered with cement board and a concrete overlay.
-If you have a fireplace surround that is constructed with wood beams, you would not want to follow this tutorial (you would use a method involving locating the studs and using them to anchor your mantel).
+Note that our fireplace is a masonry surface or brick fireplace, covered with cement board and a concrete overlay.
+If you have a fireplace surround that is constructed with wood beams, you would not want to follow this tutorial (you would use a method involving locating the studs and using them as a lead masonry anchor to your mantel).

 How to Install a Wood Mantel on a Masonry Fireplace